cybrox/zythum/CONTRIBUTING.md

 #####build.sh
 Usage: `bash script/build.sh <test>`
 - `test` If present, `control.lua` will be copied in order to get a test filter inserter Running this will pack all important data into a temporary folder and then zip them into a mod archive.
-This will automatically take the version from `info.json`
+This will automatically take the version from `info.json` (Please note: The build script has been improved out of laziness, I am aware that it is extremely inefficient, but at least compatible for lots of people)

 #####generate-imports.sh
 This script will automatically regenerate `data-final-fixes` with all mod includes based on the mod directory `/mods`.
 This is automatically run by `import-single.sh`